Our last video of the year, Rudolph’s Shiny New Year, by Emma Richardson, is a gift upon a gift to our community.

-If you have gotten a tour of WPAA-TV you may have noticed the posting: we have art, ghosts, penguins, a tiger and the stories you tell.
+If you have had a tour of WPAA-TV, you may have noticed the posting: We have art, ghosts, penguins, a tiger, and the stories you tell.
 You might hear that serendipity is ever-present in What We Do Together, the theme of last year’s nationally award-winning video annual report.
 Our year-end good fortune is how the very last story produced for us incorporates all the 3-Minute Movie Challenge criteria – a Wallingford person, a place, and/or a thing.
 It is an uplifting story of starting again.
-It is a clever story about the opportunity a New Year brings.
+It is a retelling of a clever story about the opportunity each New Year brings.
 It is a story of sixteen years of delighting neighbors.
 It is a story about a farmer, whimsy and a street corner near one of the town’s highway entry points.

 We are eager to share the charming, short film Rudolph’s Shiny New Year, by Emma Richardson, and the projects that gave it birth.
 It will be released on social media on January 5, 2020 at the end of the 3-Minute Movie Challenge video contest.
 Emma’s submission represents exactly what the video contest is about: discovering the characters and characteristics of our town in video stories.

 Sneak peek: You might see Rudolph’s Shiny New Year if you are watching television today on Comcast 18/1070 in Wallingford or Frontier 6091 in Connecticut, because we want this video to qualify for festivals accepting entries based on the 2019 calendar year.